OpenBAS-Platform/docs/docs/usage/expectations.md

 When creating an expectation, users can set an expiration time.
 The system's default times are set on the form and users decide to override it.

+Once the expiration time will be reached, the Expectation Expiration Manager will fail the expectation and will show the result as `Not Detected`.